storj/docs/app/(docs)/object-mount/windows/installation/page.md

 ## Step 1: Download the Latest Installer

-Download the latest Object Mount `.exe` installer program.
+Download the latest Object Mount `.exe` Windows installer program.

 **Note:** Contact your 🌐 [Storj Representative](https://www.storj.io/landing/get-in-touch) if you need access to the most up-to-date installer.